 As the United States struggles to cope with unprecedented numbers of migrants from Central America, President Donald Trump recently threatened to close America’s southern border.
 If he were to follow through on this warning, what are the consequences?
 Is it even possible for life in America to go on without stuff from Mexico?
 In the immortal words of Bart Simpson: “Ay caramba!”

-Trump’s first two years in office has been marked by one manufactured crisis after another.
+after another.
 Civilization itself has been on the very brink of collapse at least once a month since January 2017.
 Trump’s policies have, so we are told, caused the deaths of so many Americans that Democrats have fought tooth and nail to allow tens of thousands of migrants from Central America to flood into the U.S. just to fill up all the empty space.
 There is, however, one very real crisis approaching humankind faster than Speedy Gonzalez on steroids.
 It is the potential closing of the border.

 Mexico is famous for many things, but, above all, it is famous for being The United States of America’s chaotic southern neighbor.
 Those lucky enough to get the chance to visit Mexico will find ancient ruins, sacrificial altars, and evidence of a once-mighty civilization, long ago vanquished by disease, constant warfare, and complete social collapse – and that’s just Juarez on a Friday evening.